petermancini/1102-Project-1/README.md

 /******************************************************************************

-Austin Marshburn, Peter Mancici, Daniel Pickett 1102-001
+Austin Marshburn, Peter Mancini, Daniel Pickett 1102-001
 Project 1
 This program asks the user for their party size.
 Depending on the amount of